ianomad/ianomad.github.io/_posts/2018-05-05-Dependency-Injection-In-Depth.md

 # Dependency Injection In Depth

-This post will describe dependency injection as a way to manage object graph in your app lifecycle including overviews of libraries and use cases.
+This post will describe dependency injection, its common features and types and some examples in different programming languages.

 -----------------